-You might be scared away from exercising regularly because it seems exceptionally difficult; but exercising can be easy if you find something that works for you.
-“You don’t need to be an athlete or run marathons to get valuable exercise and reduce your risk of heart disease,” says Dr. Houman Khalili, an interventional cardiologist with Tenet Florida Cardiovascular Care (TFCC).
-“A moderate amount of exercise every week is an excellent way of reducing your risk of heart disease, and can cut your risk by almost half without having to take any prescription pills.”
-Additionally, Dr. Khalili says that it’s never too late to start exercising.
-“The benefit of exercise is cumulative, meaning the earlier you start, the more benefit you have to gain.
-But there is still benefits to exercise whether you are 16 or 60 years old.”
-Dr. Khalili advises his patients to exercise for 60 minutes a day, 3 to 5 times a week.
-If you can’t find 60 minutes to spare, try splitting the 60 minutes into intervals — exercising for 30 minutes, and then taking a 15-minute walk twice per day, for instance.
+Regular physical activity will not only help protect your heart but also improve other aspects of your health.
+Some people are intimidated by exercise, but there are so many easy and accessible options, including free online apps and classes.
+“You don’t need to be an athlete or run marathons to get valuable exercise and reduce your risk of heart disease,” said Dr. Houman Khalili, an interventional cardiologist with Tenet Florida Cardiovascular Care.
+“A moderate amount of exercise every week is an excellent way of reducing your risk of heart disease and can cut your risk by almost half without having to take any prescription pills.”
+Khalili advises his patients to exercise for 60 minutes a day, 3 to 5 times a week.
+If you can’t find 60 minutes to spare, try splitting the 60 minutes into intervals — for example, exercising for 30 minutes and then taking a 15-minute walk twice per day.

-Sure, a “cleanse” or other short-term or extreme diet plan might (or might not!) lead to weight loss in the short term, but you might want to think twice before trusting one.
-Dr. Graham advises not to rely on any diet that you can’t realistically see yourself sustaining.
-“I like to tell my patients that long-term sustainability is the most important thing when starting a diet,” he says.
+A “cleanse” or other short-term, extreme or trendy diet plan could lead to weight loss in the short term, but likely will not be successful long term.
+“I like to tell my patients that long-term sustainability is the most important thing when starting a diet,” Dr. Graham said.
 “Don’t go after the latest fad diet or trend; there will always be setbacks in your diet routines and you will gravitate back to what fits well into your everyday life.”

-It’s hard to eat a balanced diet if you don’t know what’s in the things you’re eating.
-That’s why Dr. Graham tells his patients to read food labels (and know how to accurately interpret them).
-“Reading the labels on your packaged food will help you have a better understanding of the levels of trans fat, saturated fat, and sodium you might be eating,” Dr. Graham says.
+It’s hard to look out for salt and sugar as well as eat a balanced diet if you don’t know what’s in the things you’re eating.
+That’s why cardiologists recommend that patients read food labels — and learn how to accurately interpret them to avoid some of the worst foods you could be eating.
+“Reading the labels on your packaged food will help you have a better understanding of the levels of trans fat, saturated fat and sodium you might be eating,” Dr. Graham said.

-It might sound trivial, but indulging in creative endeavors and recreational hobbies can be extremely beneficial — and not just to your boredom.
-“Allow yourself freedom to explore new hobbies at any age,” says Dr. Joanna Joly, assistant professor of the cardiology division at the University of Alabama at Birmingham.
+Indulging in creative endeavors and learning new hobbies can do more than curb boredom — it can actually be beneficial to your health because it helps counter stress.
+“Allow yourself freedom to explore new hobbies at any age,” said Dr. Joanna Joly, an assistant professor in the cardiology division at the University of Alabama at Birmingham.
 “Practicing something you love can bring you joy and reduce stress.”
-Of course, she says, some people are better able to access resources and leisure time than others — but it’s worth investing in if you can.
-Reducing stress is key to maintaining good heart health.
+Now could be the time to try your hand at knitting or growing a garden indoors.

-Stress can wear and tear on your health in many ways, but especially for your heart.
-Mindfulness practices have been proven to alleviate stress and improve health long-term — which is why many cardiologists recommend them to their patients.
-“Take a few minutes each day to relax,” says Dr. Anand Chockalingam, MD, cardiologist at University of Missouri Health Care.
+Mindfulness practices can also alleviate stress and improve health long term — which is why many cardiologists recommend them to their patients.
+“Take a few minutes each day to relax,” said Dr. Anand Chockalingam, cardiologist at University of Missouri Health Care.
 “Sit alone quietly and pay attention to your thoughts and emotions.
 Find reasons to be grateful.
 I also encourage using simple breathing techniques because they help to rejuvenate both your body and your mind.”
-A mindfulness practice can be as extensive as lengthy meditation or as brief as a simple, two-minute check-in.
-Here’s an easy mindfulness exercise you can do anywhere, even on your busiest days.

 More From The Daily Meal: